 To enable the process of updating software to be open and verifiable there are a number of processes and procedures that will be required.
 The key processes and procedures for administrating this are provided in this section.
 The basis for these are configuration management and quality control.

-The OEM (and if relevant their suppliers) shall demonstrate to the approval authority that they have the following processes in place:
+The vehicle manufacturer (and if relevant their suppliers) shall demonstrate to the approval authority that they have the following processes in place: